About British Columbia Golf

 It is the governing body of amateur golf in British Columbia, representing more than 56,000 members at over 300 clubs across the province.

-Recognized by the Ministry of Community, Sport & Cultural Development as the Provincial Sport Organization (PSO) for golf in the province, British Columbia Golf is responsible for promoting participation and passion for the game of golf in British Columbia.
+Recognized by the Ministry of Sports, Recreation, Arts & Culture as the Provincial Sport Organization (PSO) for golf in the province, British Columbia Golf is responsible for promoting participation and passion for the game of golf in British Columbia.

 British Columbia Golf is also involved in national golf affairs through its affiliation with Golf Canada and the other provincial golf associations.